Confidence Intervals Using Turing's Estimator: Simulations and Applications

 In the context of the fixed discrete uniform distribution, the asymptotic results suggest the following.
 Assume that the parameter $K$ in \eqref{eq: fixed unif} is relatively large.
-If for some values of $r$ and $\gamma$ we have asymptotic normality in the dynamic case, then for (large) sample sizes $n$ that are on the order of $K^{1/\gamma}$, we should be close to normal and the normal CI should work well.
+If for some values of $r$ and $\gamma$ we have asymptotic normality in the dynamic case, then for (large) sample sizes $n$ that are on the order of $K^{1/\gamma}$, we should be close to normal and the Normal CI should work well.
 However, for sample sizes $n$ that are much larger than $K^{1/\gamma}$, we should no longer be close to normal.
 A similar result should hold for asymptotic Poissonity.
 Note that for $r\ge1$, asymptotic Poissonity holds for larger values of $\gamma$ (smaller values of $1/\gamma$) than the values where asymptotic normality holds.
 Thus, we would expect the Poisson CI to work well for large (but not too large) sample sizes, then for even larger sample sizes we would expect the Normal CI to work well, and for very large sample sizes everything should approach $1$ by the arguments given previously.
-This is very much in keeping with what we see in Figure \ref{fig: Fixed_Uniform_Normal_vs_Poisson_Plots}.
+This is very much in keeping with what we see in Figure~\ref{fig:fixed_uniform}(a)--(c).

 To better understand the dynamic situation, we performed a simulation study for this case.
-The results are given in Figure \ref{fig: Dynamic_Normal_vs_Poisson_Plots}.
-The simulations were performed in a similar manner to the fixed discrete uniform case, except that now, instead of fixing $K$, we fix $\gamma$ and then choose $K$ dynamically depending on $n$.
-We can see that the Heuristic CI again has the best performance in terms of coverage.
+The results are given in Figure~\ref{fig:dynamic_uniform}(a)--(c).
+The simulations were performed in a manner similar to the fixed discrete uniform case, except that now, instead of fixing $K$, we fix $\gamma$ and then choose $K$ dynamically depending on $n$.
+We can see that the Heuristic CI again has the best overall performance in terms of coverage.
 However, its performance is slightly worse than the Normal CI for small sample sizes when $\gamma=0.5$ and $r=0,1$.